The road to a DIY website

 Also, I use the Yoast plugin (free) for my SEO, which prompts you as to what you need to include but it’s good to have an idea of what you should be doing, too.

 After building my website myself, I learned a lot of things the hard (and long) way.
-I’m not sure I would recommend this if you’re time-poor but I definitely would look into a service that builds your site WITH you instead of simple having someone do it all FOR you.
+I’m not sure I would recommend this if you’re time-poor.
+I definitely would look into a service that builds your site WITH you instead of simple having someone do it all FOR you.

 The reason being, that you really need to have an understanding of the backend of your website.